sophiecastle/firebaseTodoApp/README.md

 - Firebase Firestore
 - Firebase Realtime Database

+## Notes
+- Firestore is used as the primary data store for todos
+- Realtime Database is used to notify clients of updates
+- The UI is built using Bootstrap for simplicity and clarity

 ## How to Run
 1. Download or clone the repository
 2. Open the HTML file in a browser